 A circular economy is one that acts like nature in the sense that it produces no waste because everything is recycled.
 Also, there is no systematic increase in toxic or hazardous chemicals.
 Read more about Circular Economy»

-Whilst globalisation of trade may have financial advantages it also has a multitude of disadvantages and besides as the cost of fuel and transport increases global trade will have less financial advantage.
+Whilst globalisation of trade may have financial advantages it also has a multitude of disadvantages.
+Besides, as the cost of fuel and transport increases global trade will have less financial advantage.

-Economies that are largely confined to local areas – especially for fundamental material needs like food, clothes, shelter and energy – are more self-sufficient.
-This means they will also be more resilient and egalitarian.
+Economies that are largely confined to local areas are more self-sufficient.
+This is especially true for fundamental material needs like food, clothes, shelter and energy.
+This means local communities will also be more resilient and egalitarian.

 Localised economic policy would support small-scale, intensive agriculture, craft industries and small-scale, local manufacturing using local resources.
 Read more about Localised Economy»

 A solar economy is one based on only current energy input from the sun (as opposed to ancient energy input i.e. fossil fuels).
 The sun provides the energy to grow food and biomass.
 It provides energy for solar power generation.
 It also energises climate and weather systems and in that sense, it indirectly provides hydro and wind-generation.
 Read more about Solar Economy»